 Slim, light in weight and easily mountable on a wall, the product also comes with a 2-year manufacturer’s warranty.
-In order to avail this, you need to complete the customer registration on their website.
+In order to avail of this, you need to complete the customer registration on their website.

 - MPPT solar charge controller lets you store a maximum of the power